afondiel/Self-Driving-Cars-Perception-and-Deep-Learning-Free-Course-freeCodeCamp/01-Road-Segmentation-FCN.md

 <img src="./docs/01-Road-Seg/road_seg0.png" width="360" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-- Naturally, easy for humans/drivers to identify the road
+- It is straightforward for humans/drivers to discern between the drivable and non-drivable areas of the road.
-- More diffucult for cars to see the road the same way human does.
+- Nevertheless, it is more challenging for cars to perceive the road in the same manner as humans do.
-- To see the road the car/Machine uses segmented mask image of the road, as shown below:
+- To achieve this, the car/machine utilizes a segmentation mask image to visually interpret the road, as illustrated below:

 <img src="./docs/01-Road-Seg/road_seg01.png" width="360" style="border:0px solid #FFFFFF; padding:1px; margin:1px">